cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/start-client.md

 # 2. Start client

-In this chapter, we will start the light client to communicate with Plasma.
+In this chapter, we will start the light client with Plasma.

+Once this chapter is complete, you will be able to easily communicate with the Plasma Aggregator.

 ## 2-1.
 Implement to start client

-You can instantiate light client object using `Wallet` class of `ethers.js`.
+You can instantiate light client with

+- `Wallet` class of `ethers.js`
+- Database to use
+- Configuration file
+- Aggregator endpoint

 ```javascript
 const ethers = require("ethers");